Geometric random graphs and Rado sets of continuous functions: IC-dense sets and Brownian motion

-We will now show that IC-dense sets are Rado.
-As in the case for smoothly dense sets, the proof is based on the inductive construction of a graph isomorphism.
-But whereas in the smoothly dense case we required that the isomorphism exactly preserves the crossing behaviour of the functions, here we wish to preserve the decomposition of the interval $[0,1]$ into subintervals where pairs of functions cross infinitely often.
+We will now show that IC-dense sets have the geometric Rado property.
+As in the case for transversely dense sets, the proof is based on the inductive construction of a graph isomorphism.
+While in the transversely dense case we required that the isomorphism exactly preserves the crossing behaviour of the functions, here we wish to preserve the decomposition of the interval $[0,1]$ into subintervals where pairs of functions cross infinitely often.
 Before we state the main theorem, we give definitions and useful lemmas.